-Really Long Bio (good read for insomniacs)
+Rob's Really Long Bio

 The Early Years in Taiwan

 I was born in Taiwan in 1972.
 My childhood could be described as rocky, as I was bounced around from parents to step-grandmother, grandparents, father/stepmother, then mother/stepfather.
-This resulted in fragmented memories of drastically different lifestyles and adult figures that caused both hardship and happiness.
+This resulted in fragmented memories of drastically different lifestyles and adult figures that caused both pain and happiness.
 The darker times were very dark indeed--I wouldn't wish what I had gone through on anyone.
 Fortunately, at different times in my childhood, there were kind souls that made it all bearable and were positive influences on me, showing me that instead of violence and abuse there could be kindness and fairness instead.

 I was the kid that sat in the back corner who daydreamed a lot, living in my own little world.
 My first love letter was at age seven, which resulted in my first puppy love girlfriend--the pretty girl who played piano very well and became class president.
 Funny thing--I ended up marrying someone with the same last name as her.

-When I was nine, I fell in love with the piano, and would listen to piano music at night in bed, trying to stay awake a little longer just so I could keep listening.
+When I was nine, I fell in love with the piano, and would listen to piano music (Richard Clayderman) at night in bed, trying to stay awake a little longer just so I could keep listening.
 I begged my mother to let me take piano lessons, and she refused.
-I had no access to a piano, and as a kid, you're not exactly free to roam around and find yourself a piano to practice with, so that dream was effectively put an end.
+I had no access to a piano, and as a kid, you're not exactly free to roam around and find yourself a piano to practice with, so that dream was effectively put to an end.

 Dennis (my younger half-brother) and I share fond memories of our childhood days together in Taiwan.
 We'd build plastic models together, play with them, and I'd carry him on my BMX bike and we'd ride around the neighborhood, seeking adventure in less-traveled roads.
 Of course, we also watched a lot of TV and movies together, collected action figures, reading Fighting Fantasy books, and did all the play fighting that most kids do.
 I think our favorite generic plot was the martial chivary classic of a kung fu master dying in the arms of a heart-broken student, who will then go on to avenge the master's death.
 Often, an accidental hit with a weapon to the knuckle will quickly end the session, or sometimes the plot just fizzled out, because we just weren't very inventive back then.
-As we got older, it was all about Japanese animation and music, scouring the used CD shops for obscure jems, or borrowing/renting anime from various odd sources (back then the domestic market of translated subitle/dub stuff simply didn't exist).
+As we got older, it was all about Japanese animation and music, scouring the used CD shops for obscure jems, or borrowing/renting anime from various odd sources (back then the domestic market of translated subitle/dub stuff in the U.S. simply didn't exist).

 Immigrating to the U.S.

 Our family moved to the U.S. when I was eleven.
 I didn't know a word of English, and it was quite a culture shock in many ways.
 I learned very fast, and by the second year, I was already speaking perfect American English and being mistaken for an American born Chinese.
-One of the reasons I learned so fast was because my mother yanked me out of a middle school with ESL (English As Second Language) programs, and switched me to a school that didn't have ESL, where I had to attend classes with other American kids.
-I had to either sink or swim, and it certainly was frightening.
+One of the reasons I learned so fast was because my mother yanked me out of a middle school with ESL (English As Second Language) programs, and switched me to a school that didn't have ESL, where I had to attend classes with other American kids without the additional help with English.
+I had to either sink or swim, and it was frightening.
 One turning point was when I discovered a series of books called "Choose Your Own Adventure" books in the library.
 It was like a primitive form of the computer adventure games, except you made your choices by turning to different pages.
 I was hooked on these books, and would try to read through them with the help of an English/Chinese dictionary.
-Then I "graduated" to the Fighting Fantasy books, which were more advanced, and had Role-Playing elements in them.
+Then I "graduated" to the Fighting Fantasy books, which were more mature and advanced, and had Role-Playing elements in them.
 After reading enough of these books, my English improved by leaps and bounds.
-During those growing years, I was also exposed to science fiction and fantasy novels, Role-Playing games, Heavy Metal magazine, American comics…etc. As much as I enjoyed them, it was Japanese animation that set me on the path to become who I am today.
+During those growing years, I was also exposed to science fiction and fantasy novels, Role-Playing games, Heavy Metal magazine, American and European comics…etc. As much as I enjoyed them, it was Japanese animation that set me on the path to become who I am today.

 The Catalyst that Birthed A Dreamer